Why do employers check credit?

 Missed payments could be taken as a sign that you’re unorganized or irresponsible.
 If you can’t manage your own household, how are you going to handle big, important decisions at the office?

 Expect even greater scrutiny if you want to work for the government or an influential company.
 An employee who’s desperate for cash may be vulnerable to bribery; managers could fear that outside forces will influence your decisions and ask you to hand over confidential information.

 Stains in your credit history don’t make you a criminal, but employers may want a look at your credit report just to ensure you are who you say you are.

 By matching the information on your credit report with the information you provided in your application, employers can be reasonably sure they’re not being hoodwinked.

-What do employers see when they run a credit check for jobs?
+What employers see in a credit check

 The modified credit report that potential employers can see will exclude some personal information — notably, anything that could violate equal employment laws.
 That includes your date of birth, account numbers and details about your spouse.

 It will, however, show your name, address, Social Security number and details about your debt, including mortgages, credit cards and student loans.

 Employers will be able to see whether you pay your bills on time, how much debt you have, whether your accounts have gone to collections and whether you’ve ever suffered a bankruptcy or foreclosure.

 You can tell prospective employers about your fabulous organizational skills all you want, but late payments will tell them a different story.